As featured in this video, here's the recipe for OLOH Gumbo. The video shows a variation…

 It is rare for me not to be critical of my food.
 I am constantly striving to make something a little better.
 So when I tell you that my toaster oven turkey was one of the best turkeys I’ve ever made, I tell you that humbly and THANKFULLY!
 Each dish turned out terrifically and I realized that while all the bangles and beads of a modern kitchen and fantastic appliances sure make life easier, when you are surrounded by people you love, have a little creativity and beautiful, fresh food, anything is possible.
 There’s also a little gem that I can’t live without and use for everything — my Victorinox classic paring knife with serrated edge.
 I’m not one to wax fantastic about sharp objects but I love that little knife.
 It’s the perfect helper and you can get them online for about seven bucks.
 It’s a must-have in my galley.

 We will never be able to appropriately express our thanks to Jojo, Paul and Lady for making our first Thanksgiving on OLOH so incredible and memorable.
 But, from the bottom of our hearts, we thank them.
 And, we thank our families back home who continue to love and support this new journey on OLOH.
 To you who reads our blog, posts comments, shares the love of boating or food or adventure, we are thankful for you as well.
-We wish you a wonderful Christmas and a Happy Holiday, whatever or however you may celebrate, and can’t wait to send more good stuff your way.
-Spend time with your families and friends.
+We wish you a wonderful holiday season, whatever or however you may celebrate, and can’t wait to send more good stuff your way.
+Safely spend time with your families and friends.
 Don’t be afraid to tell them you love and cherish them.
 Be kind and compassionate.
 Remember those who are in need.
 And remember that you are all a part of what’s beautiful about the whole human race… Until we eat again, slainté — your seefaring Admiral